vitekzkytek/PythonDataIES/README.md

 The course site for the Data Processing in Python from [IES](http://ies.fsv.cuni.cz/).
 See information on [SIS](https://is.cuni.cz/studium/predmety/index.php?do=predmet&kod=JEM207).
 The course is taught by [Martin Hronec](mailto:martin.hronec@fsv.cuni.cz) and [Vítek Macháček](mailto:vit.machacek@cerge-ei.cz) and supported from abroad by [Jan Šíla](mailto:jan.sila@fsv.cuni.cz).

 <!---
+# DataCamp access

+If you have intention to do the course, request [Data Camp access here](https://forms.gle/Wj8kVFNBUfSG9vSK7) check your spam folder for invititation email.
+There are still people who did not sign up, although invited.

 # Project consultations
 Everyone should have an **assigned supervisor**, who sent you feedback on your project.
 If not, let jan.sila@fsv.cuni.cz know ASAP.